antirez/microfont/README.md

 * Fonts are not loaded in memory but stored on disk, in MicroFont format 'MFNT' files.
 They use the same sparse index and data section as the original library, plus some header information that I added in order to make them able to work from flash, without loading fonts data in memory.
 * Optionally, it is possible to cache in memory just the sparse index, or alternatively the index and every character used.
 This is useful when faster performances are needed.
 * The rendering code is written from scratch, and allows blitting text in a MicroPython framebuffer without using the framebuffer primitives (in order to implement things otherwise not possible).
-It supports fast rotated test rendering by any angle from 0 to 360 degrees, and is written using the Viper native code emitter.
+It supports fast rotated text rendering by any angle from 0 to 360 degrees, and is written using the Viper native code emitter.
 * Only horizontally mapped fonts are supported, the original library allowed for vertically mapped fonts.
 By implementing the blitting support for vertical mapped framebuffers (TODO), this will not be a problem, even for hardware displays that are vertically mapped (they are rare AFAIK).

 ![MicroFont library demo](images/microfont.jpg)

-So with the code you found in this repository you can:
+So with the code you find in this repository you can:

-1. Convert TTF/OTF font to MicroFont files.
+1. Convert TTF/OTF fonts to MicroFont files.
 2. Upload such files on your device flash.
 3. Use the `microfont.py` MicroPython library to load fonts and render text on the framebuffer.